 - your personal circumstances

 - how long you want to borrow for

 You should also be on the lookout for any additional charges associated with taking out the loan, for example some lenders may charge an arrangement fee.
 These, together with the interest rate, can make a big difference to the overall cost of the loan.

-6. Is there a penalty for early repayments?
+6. Is there a penalty for early repayment?